digimead/sbt-dependency-manager/README.md

 ### Fetch all dependencies

-By default sbt-dependency-manager skip "org.scala-lang" and "org.scala-sbt".
+By default sbt-dependency-manager skips "org.scala-lang" and "org.scala-sbt".
 If you need all dependencies do

 ``` scala
     dependencyFilter := Seq()